The lunar year of the Tao is divided into 3 seasons:

 Repairing large ships, catching seabirds, cutting hair.

-Video of ancient traditional Tao songs and ceremonies according to the lunar calendar, directed by Véronique Arnaud, 1972 (vimeo.com)
+Botel-Tobago, The Island of Men (vimeo.com) Videoof ancient traditional Tao songs and ceremonies according to the lunar calendar, directed by Véronique Arnaud, 1972